favonia/cloudflare-ddns/docs/designs/features/shoutrrr-input-format.markdown

 # Design Note: SHOUTRRR Input Format

+Read when: changing `SHOUTRRR` parsing or validation behavior.

-This note records the intended `SHOUTRRR` input contract and the handling of suspicious single-line values.
+Defines: the `SHOUTRRR` input contract and the handling of suspicious single-line values.

+Does not define: downstream shoutrrr runtime behavior after parsing succeeds.

 ## Contract